Dogger Bank: Geology

+Dogger Bank was formed during the Last Glacial Maximum as a result of glaciolacustrine deposition, spanning from around 31,600 to 23,100 years ago, with the bank in its current form being a thrust moraine, formed as a result of glaciotectonism in the adjacent Dogger proglacial lake.

-Fishing trawlers working the area have dredged up large amounts of moorpeat, remains of mammoth and rhinoceros, and occasionally Palaeolithic hunting artefacts.
+Fishing trawlers working the area have dredged up large amounts of moor peat, remains of mammoth and rhinoceros, and occasionally Palaeolithic hunting artefacts.

 The 1931 Dogger Bank earthquake took place below the bank, measuring 6.1 on the Richter scale and was the largest earthquake ever recorded in the United Kingdom.
 Its hypocentre was 23 km beneath the bank, and the quake was felt in countries all around the North Sea, causing damage across eastern England.

+The Silverpit crater, discovered in 2002, is a suspected impact crater located on the southern edge of the Dogger Bank.

 South of Dogger Bank is the Cleaver Bank.